 Chinese tradition believes that children should stay up late on the eve of Chinese New Year to bring longevity to their parents.
 That means the longer you stay awake, the longer your parents’ lives will be.

-Moreover, there is also the superstition that people who nap during the first day of the year, and on celebrations and house visits are more likely to be lazy and unproductive for the rest of the year.
+Additionally, a common superstition warns that napping on the first day of the year, or during celebrations and house visits, may lead to laziness and unproductiveness for the rest of the year.

 If you want to adhere to this popular Chinese New Year superstition, make sure you keep your kids entertained by preparing a lot of fun activities for them to do and celebrate with the rest of the family.